Security professionals often advise users that Apple’s Mac App Store is one of the safest places to download apps.

 This behavior is not at all justifiable.
 Another researcher, Thomas Reed, notes in a follow-up article that one could argue that a malware or adware cleaning app might want to check recently browsed sites in an attempt to identify and report back about the source of an infection; however, the user is never informed about or asked to consent to this activity, which takes place surreptitiously in the background—even when no adware is found on the system.

 Web browsing history can contain very private, personal, or sensitive information.
 Often it can contain personally identifiable information, or strong clues as to the exact identity of the user.
-It may reveal things such as home and work addresses (e.g. via Google Maps searches), medical conditions (e.g. via search engine or medical site queries), sexual preferences (e.g. via the types of dating sites visited), and a multitude of other things that should not be freely available to an app developer without obtaining the user's explicit consent.
+It may reveal things such as home and work addresses (e.g. via Google Maps searches), medical conditions (e.g. via search engine or medical site queries), sexual orientation or fetishes (e.g. via the types of dating sites visited), and a multitude of other things that should not be freely available to an app developer without obtaining the user’s explicit consent.

 Unfortunately, Adware Doctor was just the tip of the iceberg.